xinehc/melon-supplementary/README.md

 ```

 ### Step 2: Re-annotate protein sequences
-Annotating against the full KEGG profile HMMs will take days, so we first use a subset of prokaryotic profile HMMs (91 ribosomal protein profile HMMs) to get a candidate subset of sequences, then use the full profile HMMs to get the complete annotations.
+Annotating sequences against the full KEGG profile HMMs will take days, so we first use a subset of prokaryotic profile HMMs (91 ribosomal protein HMMs) to get a candidate subset of sequences, then use the full profile HMMs to generate the complete annotations.

 ```bash
 mkdir -p prot/out/prokaryote.subset